TASagent/TASagent.github.io/twitchBotFeatures/modFeatures.md

 ## User Permissions

-User access to the bot is gated through several tiers of access.
+User permissions for the bot is controlled through several tiers of access.
 From most to least powerful, they are: _administrator_, _moderator_, _elevated_, _normal_, and _restricted_.

 ### User Permission Management

-Moderators and Admins can adjust the permissions of users
+Moderators and Admins can adjust the permissions of users.

 * `!permit <user>` - Increase non-mod user permissions by a level
     * Aliases: `!elevate`, `!promote`